Pasco County Courthouse

-The Pasco County Courthouse (constructed in 1909) is a historic site in Dade City, Florida, located at 37918 Meridian Avenue.
-It was designed by architect Edward Columbus Hosford in the Classical Revival style.
-On September 20, 2006, it was added to the U.S. National Register of Historic Places.
+The Pasco County Courthouse (constructed in 1909) is a historic courthouse located at 37918 Meridian Avenue in Dade City, Pasco County, Florida.
+It was designed by Georgia-based architect Edward Columbus Hosford in the Beaux-Arts style.
+The courthouse was added to the United States National Register of Historic Places on September 20, 2006.

-In recent years, a Valentine's Day tradition has developed where the Pasco County Clerk offers a complimentary wedding ceremony on the steps of the Historic Courthouse.
+In recent years, a Valentine's Day tradition has developed where the Pasco County Clerk offers complimentary wedding ceremonies on the steps of the historic courthouse.